Is There a Dimmer Outlook Ahead for Valero Energy Corporation (VLO)?

 VLO’s Market Performance

-VLO stocks went down by -5.23% for the week, with a monthly jump of 13.15% and a quarterly performance of -1.85%, while its annual performance rate touched 39.57%.
-The volatility ratio for the week stands at 4.39% while the volatility levels for the past 30 days are set at 2.88% for Valero Energy Corporation.
-The simple moving average for the period of the last 20 days is 1.86% for VLO stocks with a simple moving average of 10.54% for the last 200 days.
+VLO stocks went up by 6.64% for the week, with a monthly jump of 15.23% and a quarterly performance of 10.93%, while its annual performance rate touched 49.82%.
+The volatility ratio for the week stands at 4.98% while the volatility levels for the past 30 days are set at 3.49% for Valero Energy Corporation.
+The simple moving average for the period of the last 20 days is 6.15% for VLO stocks with a simple moving average of 17.46% for the last 200 days.

 Analysts’ Opinion of VLO